-It was blistery cold on February 1, 1986.
-Phil & I rolled into South Boston for his new job as the Area Vegetable Specialist with the Halifax County Extension Service.
+It was blistery cold on February 1, 1986, when Phil & I rolled into South Boston for his new job as the Area Vegetable Specialist with the Halifax County Extension Service.
 Joseph was twenty months old, and I was three months pregnant with Curt.
 We had no home, didn’t know a soul in town, or have a nickel in our pockets.
 And worse—South Boston was expecting “the snowstorm of the century” that evening.
 It was a doozy!

 Our little family of three spent four long days holed up in Von’s Motel while the snow pounded South Boston.
 And as I sat on the rickety bed that first evening, searching the town newspaper for a house to rent, tears streamed down my face as I read the “news” — article after article about who ate lunch with whom after church the previous Sunday.
-And as only a young, frustrated wife would do, I glared at my husband, and then down at the puppy-sized cockroach crawling across the floor, and then back at my husband and spewed out, “Where in the world did you move me to and why in the world are we here?”
+And as only a young, frustrated wife would do, I glared at my husband, and then down at the rat-sized cockroach crawling across the floor, and then back at my husband and spewed out, “Where in the world did you move me to and why in the world are we here?”

 It did stop snowing, I did stop crying, and we grew to love our little town.